fireholster/MLKits/Notes/21 Linear Rgression.md

  - Learning rate helps get the guessed value converge on gradient descent.
  - The learning rate is a hyperparameter that controls how much to change the model in response to the estimated error each time the model weights are updated.

+## Calculation Accuracy

+- Coefficient for Determination
+  - SS(tot)
+    - Sum of Squares of total
+    - Property of dataset
+    -
+  - SS(res)
+    - sum of squares of residual
+    - depends on predicted value

+## Multivariate Regression

+### Multivariate linear regression
+y = b + (m1 * Weight) + (m2 * Displacement) + (m3 * hp)

+## Learning Rate Optimization

+  ### Method to adjust Learning Rate
+  - Adam
+  - Adagrad
+  - RMSProp
+  - Momentum

+ ### Our Custom Learning Rate Optimation
+   - With ever GD, calculate MSE and save it
+   - Another GD run, get MSE for it and compare it with what was saved in previous step.
+   - IF MSE went up, the bad update, so divide learning rate by 2
+   - IF MSE went down, increase Learning rate by 5%.